mistupv/csp_tracker/README.md

 	$ erlc *.erl
     1>

-Then, move the binaries to this directory according to your OS.
+Then, move the binaries (from [ProB](http://www.stups.uni-duesseldorf.de/ProB/)) to this directory according to your OS.
 For instance, if it is Mac OsX:

 	$ mv bin_macos/* .